Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 **Low Performance on Mobile Size**

-- Cannot do it because of my current skillset (that may need to plan and build the website from the Performance point of view) time.
+- Cannot improve it because of my current skillset (that may need to plan and build the website from the Performance point of view) and time.
 Hope to have the skillset in the near future as I continue learning

 **Increment and Decrement Buttons**